-As mentioned many times, the innovation in the field of e-learning has a key role in order to provide a better training experience.
+As already mentioned many times in our JOurnal, the innovation in the field of e-learning has a key role to provide a better training experience.
 In this frame, gamification in business is going to replace the old learning models, making them definitely more efficient.

 Several studies pointed out that it is possible to acquire more than the 90% of notions and knowledge by using gamification mechanisms, in comparison to traditional learning techniques.